kanishka-linux/kawaii-player/README.md

 ![kawaii-player](/Images/Watch.png)

+Library Management:

 It tries to be a simple media manager for both audio and video, along with powerful playing capabilities of mpv and mplayer.

-If your collection has been placed in separate folders having names - Anime, TV Shows, Movies and Cartoons i.e. default cateories, then it will be categorized automatically and rest will be placed in Others.
-If users need more categories then can easily create new one.
+If your video collection has been placed in separate folders having names - Anime, TV Shows, Movies and Cartoons i.e. default categories, then it will categorize the collection automatically and rest will be placed in Others.
+If users need more categories then they have the option to create new one.
 Users can easily rename title entries and playlist entries.

 Users can get fanart/posters/summary for the entire collection.
-Appropriate options for getting these are available in the Titlelist contextmenu.
+If appropriate match is not found then users can directly go to sites such as TVDB/TMDB directly and can grab content using internal browser.
+The browser's internal contextmenu has been tweaked to facilitate getting required information.
+The appropriate options for doing these are available in the Titlelist contextmenu.
 Anime watchers can get access to popular Anime review sites directly within the application, from which they can grab some information for their collection (users can enable this feature by setting 'ANIME_REVIEW_SITE=True' in .config/kawaii-player/other_options.txt file).
 Users will also get to select varios background image modes, that will change aspect ratio of the background image (i.e. fanart of any item) instantly (shortcuts ctrl+0 to ctrl+9).

-The application can manage history/bookmrks properly.
+The application can manage history/bookmrks and watch/unwatch status properly.
 It also supports playlist creation with mixed content.

 ## Thumbnail Mode